 If sanity doesn’t prevail and rational candidates willing to work towards bipartisan solutions to real problems facing America are left in the political dust, a whole lot of Americans may find themselves having to answer that question.
 And as we already saw, the results of that migration will not be pretty.
 History is most unkind to nations that lose their sense of common identity and are willing to purge its most mobile, connected, and youngest generations out in the name of stubborn, dogmatic ideological purity.
 Just consider what happened to much of the Eastern Bloc.
 These nations are not role models.
 They’re warnings.

-Update 05/25/2018: Since this piece was originally written, the Trump administration has proposed cancelling the International Entrepreneur Rule, which allows foreign entrepreneurs to start businesses in the United States.
+Update 05/25/2018: Since this piece was originally written, the Trump administration has proposed canceling the International Entrepreneur Rule, which allows foreign entrepreneurs to start businesses in the United States.
 While it tries to punt the issue to Congress, is provides no timelines or guidance as to what it believes the legislation should look like, placing potentially billions of dollars worth of economic projects and thousands of jobs in legal limbo.